cleveland-metroparks/GIS-Update/README.md

 ## Brandon

 ### Marketing / Media
--Updating each reservation map for the pathfinder (updated boundaries, new amenities) -Updating trail maps for the website as needed/requested -Updated Slavic Village Connector maps for Steve Litt's article
+- Updating each reservation map for the pathfinder (updated boundaries, new amenities)
+- Updating trail maps for the website as needed/requested
+- Updated Slavic Village Connector maps for Steve Litt's article

 ### Lake Erie Water Trail
 - Updates

 ### Hawthorn Valley
--Created a FEMA Flood Zone map of the Hawthorn property
+- Created a FEMA Flood Zone map of the Hawthorn property

 ## India